Washington, DC RN to BSN Programs

 Admissions Program and Length

-Requirements to the program at Howard start with proof of ADN completion from an accredited school and a valid RN license.
+Requirements for the program at Howard start with a proof of ADN completion from an accredited school and a valid RN license.
 Nurses must have completed all of the prerequisite courses with a cumulative GPA of 2.8 or higher.

 Tuition and Cost of Attendance

-Undergraduate studies at Howard University are estimated only, and subject to change considering financial aid options available to nursing students.
-Tuition alone for a full-time student is over $12,000 per semester (or $1,045 per credit hour), add another $1,100 in fees and $750 for books and the annual program could be as much as $27,700.
+Undergraduate studies at Howard University are estimated only and subject to change considering financial aid options available to nursing students.
+Tuition alone for a full-time student is over $12,000 per semester (or $1,045 per credit hour), adding another $1,100 in fees and $750 for books and the annual program could be as much as $27,700.
+Tuition fluctuates so it's a good idea to check with your school of choice for current figures.

 Nurses with a BSN degree typically earn nearly a 22% higher salary than RNs with an associate degree or diploma in nursing.
-According to a report through PayScale, the median salary for a nurse with an ADN is $64K compared to a median salary of $70k for a nurse with a BSN.
+According to a report through PayScale, the salary range is about $55,00 to $91,000.
+The median salary for a nurse with an ADN in Washington, DC would be closer to the lower side of that range compared to a median salary of $70,000 or more for a nurse with a BSN.